 Caraway Home cookware is not dishwasher safe and you definitely don’t want to use metal utensils or scourers on the ceramic surface.
 Once the surface is chipped or scratched to any significant degree, you’re at risk of exposing yourself to aluminum.
 This is a big drawback of Caraway Home cookware, and why we wish the company made 3-ply stainless steel cookware instead.

-In contrast, Hexclad is dishwasher safe and is more robust overall, thanks to its 3-ply construction.
+In contrast, Hexclad is marketed as being dishwasher safe and is more robust overall, thanks to its 3-ply construction.
 You can also use metal utensils and (so the brand says) steel wool with Hexclad pans.
 It’s still best to avoid using pointy metal implements, though, as these can scratch the PTFE underneath the stainless steel lattice.

 Sustainability